lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 One difficulty with maintaining both cell data and point data representations is that possible inconsistencies in the data may arise.
 For example, if a cell’s scalar value is 0.5, and its points have scalar values other than 0.5, which is the correct value?
 Priority schemes can be devised to resolve such situations although the user must recognize that such inconsistencies may exist.

-To represent dataset attributes we use the organizing classes vtkPointData and vtkCellData, both of which are subclasses of the class vtkFieldData as shown in Figure5–16.
-The classvtkDataSetAttributes serves to coordinate the movement of datafrom one process object to the next.
+To represent dataset attributes we use the organizing classes vtkPointData and vtkCellData, both of which are subclasses of the class vtkFieldData as shown in **Figure 5-16**.
+The class vtkDataSetAttributes serves to coordinate the movement of datafrom one process object to the next.
 It provides methods for copy-ing, interpolating, and moving data between input and output.

 Another important feature of vtkDataSetAttributes is that it provides the ability to assign a data array to represent a particular data attribute.
 For example, the method SetScalars() is used to specify which data array is to be treated as the scalars in the field.